 The last step is to receive mortgage funding.
 This only happens once you have an accepted offer on a home.
 Your lender will complete a final review of your financial situation and eligibility.
 If approved, they will fund your mortgage, and you'll be able to move into your new home!

 Applying and getting approved for a mortgage in Canada is a process.
 Ensuring you get approved begins with understanding that lenders assess you through your income, credit score, down payment, and collateral.
 From there, it's essential to understand what is getting in your way and make a plan to fix it.
 There are many different types of mortgage lenders that may approve you.
+You may also want to simplify your finances by keeping everything in one place.
+In this scenario, you’d want to consider the best banks in Canada.
 Overall, have a realistic expectation of what you can afford and be patient as you work through the application process.